llpeterson/congestion/qos.md

-In the first category, we find *Integrated Services*, a QoS architecture developed in the IETF and often associated with the Resource Reservation Protocol (RSVP); ATM's approach to QoS was also in this category.
-In the second category lies *Differentiated Services*, which is probably the most widely deployed QoS mechanism at the time of writing.
+In the first category, we find *Integrated Services*, a QoS architecture developed in the IETF and often associated with the Resource Reservation Protocol (RSVP).
+In the second category lies *Differentiated Services*, which is probably the most widely deployed QoS mechanism today.
 We discuss these in turn in the next two subsections.

 Finally, as we suggested at the start of this section, adding QoS support to the network isn't necessarily the entire story about